 By Easter that year, some of the ladies of the Queen’s household had begun to notice the preferential treatment Lady Rochford received.
 As with any setting that contains a bunch of women, jealousy began to set it.
 This decision on the part of Katheryn Howard may not have been the moment that she made a fatal mistake but it definitely did not help her cause.

-Stay Tuned for more of Katheryn’s Story in Part Three – next weekend!
+Continue on with more of Katheryn’s story in Part Three !

 Before we I go, I need to thank ALL the people who are currently supporting me on Patreon.
 I need to start with my newest patron, Azaria – thank you so much for finding my podcast and becoming a patron!
 For the rest of you who have been with me from the beginning and those who have joined in somewhere in the middle, I thank you, in no particular order: Azaria J, Katie F, Dale R, Jessica K, Kim W, Rachel D, Lynn J, Lacy W, Carol B, Joy B, James V, Anne L, Alithia B, Lisa N, Nora C, Maria S, Stacie O, Cynthia R, Nicole T, Mary T, Cheryl T, Carey H, Heather T, Tanya R, Katherine R, Jenn D, Carol D and Melissa C.